The history of this site: it all started with some patches…

 Back in 1995 the Internet was still in its infancy.
 Prior to this time, the Internet was the mainly used by the government, research or educational institutions.
 As a college student I was lucky enough to have an e-mail account and Internet access.
 At the time, there was this new coding language, Hypertext Markup Language (HTML), which allowed you to build websites.
 I learned HTML and built the first website for my Air Force Reserve Officer Training Corps (AFROTC) Detachment.
-By today’s standards it looks pretty bad, but back then it was awesome!
+By today’s standards it looks pretty bad, but back then it was pretty awesome!
 My second project was a little more ambitious; I wanted to combine my patch collecting hobby with my newfound coding skills.
 At the time getting a personal website started was a bit harder than it is now, but for a small investment of $9.95 a month I managed to get a little space (a Megabyte!) and a web address for my endeavor.

 In March 1996, the “Air Force Patch Collectors’ Homepage” went online.
 Google did not exist at the time, but a website called “Yahoo!” did.
 So, I registered my website which soon led to a small, but steady stream of traffic.
 The website had a gallery which featured patches from my personal collection.
 A “Bulletin Board” feature was added early on to allow visitors to post their wanted lists, trades and sale items.
 I posted my trade lists which helped establish some regular trading partners.
 The site opened up a new world of collecting.